Graloth/Phaser-Tutorials/Development-Environment.md

     * `tslint.json`
     * `typings.json`

-The files inside the `defs/` folder are needed to make VSCode's intellisense recognize Phaser, but even after all this, it still won't work, we need *one* more thing done for intellisense to work.
+The files inside the `js/defs/` folder are needed to make VSCode's intellisense recognize Phaser, but even after all this, it still won't work, we need *one* more thing done for intellisense to work.
-In the root of your project, create a new file named `jsconfig.json`, with the following content inside:
+In the ´js/`folder, create a new file named `jsconfig.json`, with the following content inside:
 ```json
 { }
 ```
-This simply tells VSCode that your project is a Javascript project, and then it looks for additional definitions in the `defs/` folder, and loads them for intellisense.
+This simply tells VSCode that your project is a Javascript project, and then it looks for additional definitions in the `js/defs/` folder, and loads them for intellisense.

 > You can add settings to your `jsconfig.json` file, but it is outside the scope of this tutorial to explain that.